AxolotlClient/AxolotlClient-config/README.md

 You'll need to implement the `Option<T>` interface.
 The `OptionBase<T>` class may be helpful for many cases.
 Note though that widgets are specific for each Option/Category implementation meaning that if you create your own option you will also have to create a widget for it.
+This does not apply to options extending the provided types though.

 If you want an option to not be saved to the config file, return `null` in `toSerializedValue`